 When trying to compare these two leading smart speakers, you might wonder whether you can use the gadgets to control your smart thermostat or intelligent light bulbs, for example.
 These days, many smart home devices are compatible with both Alexa and Google Assistant, although if you’re unsure you can click on the links below to see if the gadget in question is on the list of compatible devices.

-The Google Home supports more than 5,000 products, which make its compatibility level seem substantially less.
+Google Home supports more than 30,000 products, which make its compatibility level seem substantially less.
 It’s worth noting, though, that in January 2018, the Google Assistant was only compatible with 1,500 devices.
 That jump indicates smart home compatibility is an area of focus and desired growth for Google.
 Here’s our list of some of the best compatible devices.

-What’s the Verdict?
+What’s the verdict?

 We will say that the Google Home and the voice assistant inside does seem smarter than Alexa.
 We’ll continue to update this post as more features and capabilities for both devices are announced.
 For now, Echo is still leading the way, especially for audiophiles who crave superior sound.
 The new design also helps out a lot, too, since the orb shape can fit any décor.

 - The 9 things Amazon Echo can do that Google Home can’t

 - Amazon Echo Show (2nd Gen) Review